ajahne/blog/_drafts/2018-06-29-the-hard-thing-about-hard-things-notes.md

 - Good company: work is important to the company and the person.
 - If you do nothing else, build a good company
 - Train your people (need to train my managers)
-- Functional training (e.g engineers) and manager training
+- Functional training (e.g. engineers) and manager training
 - TODO: find training courses
 - Hiring executives be sure you know what you want.
 Hire what your company needs, not just someone who looks the part or is straight out of central casting
 - Sometimes you need to take on the role yourself to clearly define what you need in the role